isomerpages/mse/pages/partnering-community.md

             <h5>MSE-NYC Youth Circle Report<br>(2021)</h5>
             </div>
           <img src="/images/youth-circle-report-cover.jpg" alt="" style="width:300px; border:1px solid black; border-radius: 0px; padding: 0px">
-		<p style="text-align: center; font-size: 0.8em;">MSE was one of the first agencies to work with the National Youth Council (NYC) to start a Youth Circle, for youth leaders to work with the Ministry on specific policy issues.
-The pioneer batch of the MSE-NYC Youth Circle studied the issue of food waste, and how a Good Samaritan Law Food Donation Act might encourage donation of surplus or unsold food to the needy.
-This is a report by the Youth Circle on insights gained from its engagement of stakeholders in the food industry, and its recommendations.</p>
+		<p style="text-align: center; font-size: 0.8em;">This is a report by the MSE-National Youth Council Youth Circle that studied the issue of food waste, and made recommendations on how a Good Samaritan Law Food Donation Act might encourage the donation of surplus or unsold food to the needy.</p>
         </a>
     </div>
     <div class="card">